The Coca-Cola plastic waste solution: Design, Collect, and Partner

-The creation of plastic was a milestone for humankind a cheap, versatile, and convenient material that allowed for the creation of dozens of inventions for daily consumption and commercial use.
-However, its durable characteristic has turned it into the environmental nightmare it is right now.
+The creation of plastic was a milestone for humankind — a cheap, versatile, and convenient material that allowed for the creation of dozens of inventions for daily consumption and commercial use.
+However, its durable characteristic has turned it into the environmental nightmare we face today.

 Much of the plastic is single-use and is often discarded inadequately.
 Straws, plastic bags, bottles, and cups, among others, are some of the most common single-use plastic items poorly disposed of, ending up on coastlines, ingested by sea animals, and becoming part of our ocean landscape.